Publishing Model

 At our press, the bulk of effort occurs during the editing process, which typically progresses in this order:

-- Beta Reading: Next, we gather feedback from test readers and convert their critiques into actionable edits.
+Next, we gather feedback from test readers and convert their critiques into actionable edits.

 Our goal isn’t to change the story’s heart.
 As with everything else, if an author resists an idea, we can talk it through and find a middle ground.